 The taxonomy of microbes matters too.
 Each successively lower taxonomical rank always has at least as many taxa as the higher levels, so you can’t simply count the total number of taxa at a rank.
 A single genus like Bifidobacterium, for example, can have dozens of species associated with it.
 For this reason, microbiologists usually measure diversity at the Family level: it’s a good compromise between overall coverage and specificity of taxa.

 In the real world, the type and variety of microbes in the body are constantly changing, so it’s important not to get too hung up on a single number for a single sample.
 You’ll see this later when we look at how diversity changes in my own experiments

 The key is to take multiple samples and not rely on a single day’s measure.
 If you take many samples over time, you’ll find that the moving average is much more stable, and a better overall indicator of diversity.

 There are other measures of diversity as well.
 The Shannon Index borrows from Information Theory to ask how much unique information is contained in a given sample.
 A radio signal that broadcasts random static, for example, would have a lower Shannon number than one for a music concert.
-Similarly, a microbiome a boring makeup – all the same species, for example – would have a lower Shannon number than one containing a rich abundance of many different types of microbes and abundances.
+Similarly, a microbiome with a boring makeup – all the same species, for example – would have a lower Shannon number than one containing a rich abundance of many different types of microbes.
 In practice, Shannon and Inverse Simpson tend to track one another reasonably well, a clue that they are getting at a similar idea.
-(Figure 5.4)
+(Figure 2.5)